A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Second Jacobite Rising had restored the House of Stuart?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Religion thread.
+Alternate Historian and 1 other(s) like this article.

 In 1696,on this day at Turnham Green a gang of plotters armed with blunderbusses, musquetoons and well sharpened swords ambushed the King as he returned from a hunting party in Richmond.